dynup/kpatch/README.md

     meminfo.o: changed function: meminfo_proc_show
     Building patch module: kpatch-meminfo-string.ko
     SUCCESS

+> NOTE: The `-t vmlinux` option is used to tell `kpatch-build` to only look for
+> changes in the `vmlinux` base kernel image, which is much faster than also
+> compiling all the kernel modules.
+If your patch affects a kernel module, you
+> can either omit this option to build everything, and have `kpatch-build`
+> detect which modules changed, or you can specify the affected kernel build
+> targets with multiple `-t` options.

 That outputs a patch module named `kpatch-meminfo-string.ko` in the current directory.
 Now apply it to the running kernel: